What you should know about the Coronavirus and banking

 As of Nov.
 12, we are closing our lobbies due to the spread of COVID-19 cases and hospitalizations statewide, but the bank is still operating.
 We will meet with visitors by appointments, and employees can be reached by phone or email.
 Lobbies are closed at least through Dec.
 4, and we will reevaluate the pandemic numbers at that time.
 You also may bank easily with us via our drive-thrus and our ATMs.

 We continue to take steps at the bank to keep operating and limit the spread of the virus.
 You will see us wearing masks, and we encourage you to do the same.
-We'll be offering you the opportunity to use hand sanitizer as you walk in.
-We'll continue to monitor the situation.
 If you have questions, please call the direct line for your location listed on our website here.
 Here are other ways that you can bank easily with us:

-- Drive-thru: All drive-thrus are open during regular business hours to conduct all teller transactions, although our Altus Air Force Base location will close temporarily on July 20.
+- Drive-thru: All drive-thrus are open during regular business hours to conduct all teller transactions.

 - Telephone banking (24/7): Feel free to call our automated line at (800) 590-2580 to get information on balances, lost cards and specific location assistance.